Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Denys Poluyanov, Eugene Shevchuk and Oleksandr Pyshchenko for the useful discussion and validation of the use cases of the LGE framework, Maryna Diakonova for her support in data labeling, and Anton Kuzmenko and Vadym Hrebennyk for their assistance in creating the accompanying video.
+We would like to thank Christian Theobalt for his feedback on the manuscript draft, Denys Poluyanov, Eugene Shevchuk and Oleksandr Pyshchenko for the useful discussion and validation of the use cases of PGMs, Maryna Diakonova for her support in data labeling, and Anton Kuzmenko and Vadym Hrebennyk for their assistance in creating the accompanying video.